List of monsters in Marvel Comics: Tim Boo Ba

 Tim Boo Ba first appeared in Amazing Adult Fantasy #9 (Feb.
 1962).
 His story was later republished with entirely new illustrations in Silver Surfer #4 (Feb.
 1968).

 Tim Boo Ba is a reptilian humanoid from the microscopic planet Devoktos, and together with an army of mercenaries he decides to conquer the Microverse.
 Despite initial success, Tim and his forces are wiped out by a flood, which is revealed to be a drop of water from the considerably larger Earth-616.

 Tim Boo Ba survives and years later tricks fellow monster Googam into using the scientific equipment of Mister Fantastic to enlarge him.
 Tim uses the equipment to grow to giant proportions, but is eventually stopped by Googam, Elektro, Gorgilla and Fin Fang Foom.

 Titan

 Titan is an Atleantean beast who first appeared in Tales of Suspense #28.

 Titan is a giant sea monster that claims that it came from Atlantis.

 Torg

 Torg the Abominable Snow-King is a giant sea-dwelling ape-like monster who first appeared in Sub-Mariner #55 and was created by Bill Everett.

-Torg's origins are unknown, as he claims that nobody knows his beginning and nobody knows his end.
+Torg's origins are unknown, as he claims that nobody knows his beginning or end.
 He caused trouble in the waters near Antarctica which attracted the attention of Namor, who managed to defeat him with a block of ice.